 1 Introduction

-The DSS dynamically calculates the volume of water available in rice fields, canals, and the lagoon throughout the year.
+The ERAHUMED DSS dynamically calculates the volume of water available in rice fields, canals, and the lagoon throughout the year.
 Additionally, it can dynamically predict pesticide concentrations in various environmental matrices, including rice crops, surface water, and sediment.
-Finally, the DSS evaluates the risks associated with each pesticide and their mixtures for aquatic ecosystems, based on Species Sensitivity Distributions (SSDs).
+Finally, the DSS evaluates the risks associated with each pesticide and their mixtures for aquatic ecosystems, based on Risk Quotients (RQs) and Species Sensitivity Distributions (SSDs).

-The DSS can be used to predict exposure and risks associated with different pesticides, considering their unique physico-chemical and toxicological properties, at a landscape level.
-It determines spatially explicit and dynamic variations in concentrations within each water body over time.
+The ERAHUMED DSS uses a flexible approach able to predict the exposure and risks of different pesticide application schemes that can vary at a wide spatial and temporal scale.
+It determines spatially explicit and dynamic variations in pesticide concentrations within each water body over time.
 This makes it a valuable tool for decision-making regarding rice cultivation management and implementing risk mitigation measures at an ecosystem-wide scale.
-Furthermore, it allows for prospective ecological risk assessments of new substances and the identification of pollution hot-spots and the combined effects of complex contaminant mixtures.
+Furthermore, it allows for prospective ecological risk assessments of new substances and application schemes, as well as the identification of pollution hot-spots and the combined effects of complex contaminant mixtures.

 This documentation provides a comprehensive description of the ERAHUMED Decision Support System (DSS), covering both its scientific foundations and practical use.
 The main chapters detail the core components of the model—starting with an overview and followed by in-depth descriptions of input parameters, hydrology, pesticide exposure, and ecological risk assessment.
 These are complemented by two concluding chapters that briefly describe how to operate the system through the R package or the graphical user interface.
-These final chapters are intentionally concise, as a complete and up-to-date user manual is already available on the package website at https://erahumed.github.io/erahumed/, which may be sufficient for many practical purposes.
+These final chapters are intentionally concise, as a complete user manual is already available on the package website at https://erahumed.github.io/erahumed/.

 The ERAHUMED DSS has been financed by the Talented Researcher Support Programme - PlanGenT (CIDEGENT/2020/043) of the Generalitat Valenciana.